|

 Fluorescence | Emission, Excitation & Photochemistry | Britannica

-Fluorescence Definition & Meaning - Merriam-Webster
+FLUORESCENCE Definition & Meaning - Merriam-Webster

 The meaning of FLUORESCENCE is luminescence that is caused by the absorption of radiation at one wavelength followed by nearly immediate reradiation usually at a different wavelength and that ceases almost at once when the incident radiation stops; also : the radiation emitted.